Pedestrian Struck and Killed While Crossing Boulder Highway

-Henderson, Nev. – A 75-year-old Henderson man was struck and killed by a car while he was attempting to cross Boulder Highway early Tuesday.
+Henderson, Nev. – A woman was struck and killed by a car while she was attempting to cross Boulder Highway early Monday.

-The man was struck about 4:35 a.m.
-Tuesday by a 2002 Acura TL-S driven by Betty Bodell, 79, of Henderson, in a southbound lane of Boulder Highway between College Avenue and Horizon Drive.
-The man was not in a marked cross walk and more than 300 feet from the nearest intersection.
+The woman was struck about 4:30 a.m. by a 1999 Toyota Tacoma driven by a 55-year old Henderson resident.
+The accident occurred on Boulder Highway between Galleria Drive and Sunset Road.
+The woman was not in a marked crosswalk and was more than 600 feet from the nearest intersection.

 The pedestrian died at the scene.

-Bodell voluntarily submitted to blood testing but she did not appear to be under the influence of either drugs or alcohol.
+The driver voluntarily submitted to blood testing but did not appear to be under the influence of either drugs or alcohol.
 A preliminary investigation also indicates that speed does not appear to be a factor in the crash.
 The crash remains under investigation.

-The Clark County Coroner’s Office will release the victim’s name after he has been positively identified and his family has been notified.
+The Clark County Coroner’s Office will release the victim’s name after she has been positively identified and her family has been notified.

-Boulder Highway was closed for about three and half hours while fatal accident investigators conducted the investigation.
+Boulder Highway was closed for about four hours while fatal accident investigators conducted the investigation.